Skip Navigation

 Program Overview

-• Tuition, books, supplies, and other materials necessary for participants to complete their training.
+• Books, supplies, and other materials necessary for participants to complete their training

 Selection Criteria

-Grant applications are evaluated for funding based on project need, readiness, impact, sustainability and matching funds source and availability.
+Grant applications are evaluated for funding based on project need, project alternatives, past efforts to address need, project readiness, and project impact.
 Priority will be given to programs that assist job training in industries highlighted in the Framework for Growth.
 Priority should also be given to youth training in trades or employment sectors that are in high demand within your community.
+Key considerations include:

 • Public service employment training – including assistance to increase self-sufficiency, literacy, resume writing, job coaching or training students in a particular field or skill when there is no tie to a specific position or business.